corentinaltepe/nlog.loki/README.md

 `username` and `password` are optional fields, used for basic authentication with Loki.

 `orderWrites` - Orders the logs by timestamp before sending them to loki when logs are batched in a single HTTP call.
 This is required if you use Loki v2.3 or lower.
 But it is not required if you use Loki v2.4 or higher (see [out-of-order writes](https://grafana.com/docs/loki/next/configuration/#accept-out-of-order-writes)).
-You are strongly advised to set this value to `false` when using Loki v2.4+ since it reduces allocations by about 20% by the serializer (default `true`).
+You are strongly advised to set this value to `false` when using Loki v2.4+ since it reduces allocations by about 20% by the serializer (default `false`).

-`compressionLevel` - Gzip compression level applied if any when sending messages to Loki (default `noCompression`).
+`compressionLevel` - Gzip compression level applied if any when sending messages to Loki (default `optimal`).
 Possible values:

 - `noCompression`: no compression applied, HTTP header will not specify a Content-Encoding with gzip value.
 - `fastest`: the compression operation should complete as quickly as possible, even if the resulting file is not optimally compressed.